Understanding Water Pressure

 - Under Floors: Water can seep under flooring, causing damage to subfloors and foundations.

-- In Basements: Basements are prone to leaks due to their location below ground level.
+- In Basements: Basements are prone to leaks due to their below-ground location.

 How to Detect Undetected Leaks